Industry — Pool Builders

 New build and service as separate businesses

 Separate campaigns, separate keywords, separate ad copy, separate landing pages, separate conversion events, separate budget.
-New build is a 3-6 month design-led purchase aimed at booked consultations.
+New build is a 3-12 month design-led purchase aimed at booked consultations that turn into signed pools.
 Service is a same-week reactive purchase aimed at booked service stops and new recurring accounts.
 Mixing them is the #1 mistake in pool marketing and the first thing we fix.

 02